kasamikona/mega-lucky/README.md

 The line-level audio output is amplified from the DAC output directly.
 The DAC is stereo but the built-in volume pot is only mono, so I have chosen to bypass the pot for line-out.
 In the future I may look into ways of including the pot without significant physical mods.
-There are option jumpers to filter out strong bass and to boost the volume slightly.
+There are option jumpers to filter out the strong bass designed for the internal speaker.

 ## Power
 The power input intercepts the battery connector to allow external 6VDC as an alternative.